 he’s now freed to spend his weekends playing with his kids and savoring the years that are slipping away far too quickly.

 People don’t buy your product.

-They buy things that solve the problems that they are wrestling with.
+They buy things that solve the problems they are wrestling with.

-After you have taken the time to flesh out WHO your customer is (if you haven’t done so, walk through this process and identify your ideal customer), then it’s time to identify what “problems” your customer has.
+After you have taken the time to flesh out WHO your ideal customer is then it’s time to identify what “problems” your customer has.

-Solving the deeper lever problem is what sets your business apart, and allows you to connect with your audience in a way that you haven’t before.
+Solving the deeper level problem is what sets your business apart, and allows you to connect with your audience in a way that you haven’t before.